ReetamBG/Law-Verdict-Task/README.md

 When a device gets force logged out:

 1. Its session ID is removed from the database
-2. Next time that device makes a request, middleware checks the database
+2. Next time that device makes a request, the application checks the active sessions in database
 3. Session ID is not found, so the device is logged out
-4. User sees a message explaining they were logged out from another device
+4. User sees a message explaining that maximum sessions are reached so they can either force log out from other device and continue or cancel login on current device

-### Technical Details

-- Sessions are stored as an array of strings in PostgreSQL
-- Middleware checks every request against the database
-- Server actions handle adding/removing sessions
-- Max devices configured via `NEXT_PUBLIC_MAX_DEVICES` environment variable

 ## Technology Stack